How to Add Text to Photos Easily Using Preview in Mac OS X

 - Open the photo to add text to into Preview app

-- Click the “Show Edit Toolbar” button in the toolbar*, then choose the “Text Tool” button
+- Click the little toolbox icon button, which is the “Show Edit Toolbar” button in the toolbar*, then choose the “Text Tool” button

 - Click with the text tool onto the section of photo where to add the text, then type out the words you want to add